Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra: Generative Anchored Fields (GAF)

 \subsection{Transport Algebra}

-Transport Algebra organizes GAF’s endpoint pairs into an algebra of emergent velocity fields, enabling composable operations that yield controlled data generation.
-To understand this, recall that GAF defines two time-conditioned endpoints $J$ and $K$.
-The velocity field that arises from their disagreement $v(\mathbf{x}_t,t) = K - J$ defines a time-conditioned vector field.
-Because GAF is modular, the shared trunk can host multiple tuplets $\{(J_{n},K_{n})\}_{n=1}^N$, yielding $v_{n}=K_{n} - J_{n}$ emergent velocity fields.
-This creates a natural algebra of transport in which vector field operations on $J_n, K_n, v_n$ correspond to vector combinations of directions in the field.
+Transport Algebra organizes GAF’s endpoint pairs into an algebra of endpoint predictors, enabling composable operations that yield controlled data generation.
+Recall that GAF defines two time-conditioned endpoints $J$ and $K$.
+Because GAF is modular, the shared trunk can host multiple tuplets $\{(J_{n},K_{n})\}_{n=1}^N$.
+This creates a natural algebra in which compositional operations can be performed (i) directly on the endpoint predictors by combining $J_n$ and $K_n$ and then applying endpoint refinement, and (ii) by using the emergent velocity field $v_n=K_n-J_n$ and combining these fields algebraically.
 This ability of GAF to operate algebraically leads to a precise and semantically coherent method of data generation across multiple classes and domains.

 \paragraph{Bridge and swap operators.} The swap operator from~\eqref{eq:swap_function} carves a two-way lane on a bridge and enforces a bidirectional highway for transport on the same bridge.
 Using the swap operator, we define three elementary operators on the bridge configurations for multiple path traversals as follows: